elastic/golang-crossbuild/README.md

 The compiler used to build the binaries is LLVM.
 Some of the Docker images are build for the amd64 and arm64 architectures, this allow to run the Docker images in linux/amd64, linux/arm64, darwin/amd64, and darwin/arm64.
 This is done using the `.ci/scripts/buildx.sh` command.

-The Docker images are tagger using the following format:
+The Docker images are tagged using the following format:

 * `docker.elastic.co/beats-dev/golang-crossbuild:<go-version>-<arch>-<debian-version>`

-For the latest version of the images based on the latest Debian and Go versions, the following tags are also used:
+For the latest version of the images based on the latest Debian and Go versions, the following tag is also used:

 * `docker.elastic.co/beats-dev/golang-crossbuild:<go-version>-<arch>`